 Over the next few years, White Pine Printers, Logan Brothers Printing Company, Goetzcraft Printers, and Aldinger Inc. were all acquired and integrated into our Lansing and Ann Arbor locations.
 These acquisitions grew us into the largest printer in Mid-Michigan but more importantly they added incredible, thoughtful staff members to the Foresight Group team.
 These new team members became part of the fabric that makes Foresight Group what it is today, and we couldn’t be prouder of the team they have become.

 Our sign and display graphics services that we had started in 2010 nearly doubled in size when we purchased Discount One Hour Signs in 2015.
-This commitment to sign-making and display graphics also positioned us to purchase Stamprite in 2017, and in 2019, both Stamprite and Discount One Hour Signs will be fully integrated into Foresight SuperSign.
-The new SuperSign headquarters on Marquette Street, across from the Foresight Group headquarters (the Print & Mail building), will be our single location for all sign and display graphics sales and production moving forward.
+This commitment to sign-making and display graphics also positioned us to purchase Stamprite in 2017, and in 2019, both Stamprite and Discount One Hour Signs were fully integrated into Foresight SuperSign.
+The new SuperSign headquarters on Marquette Street, across from the Foresight Group headquarters (the Print & Mail building), became our single location for all sign and display graphics sales and production.